-Exod 12:15 Seven days you shall eat unleavened
+Exod 12:15 Seven days[of Passover celebration] you

 day you shall remove leaven from your

 houses.
 For whoever eats leavened bread

 from the first day until the seventh day,

 that person shall be cut off from Israel.

 The leaven was to be removed on the 14th prior to the start of the

-7 days mentioned in verses 18-19, ie 15th-21st;
+7 days mentioned in verses Exodus 12:18-19, ie 15th-21st of the month.